 7 Back-to-School strategies for Success!

-Here are 7 school year strategies for your children’s media use:
+Here are 8 great school-year strategies for your children’s media use:

-Go over the school rules for technology use with your child or teen.
-Some schools are cell-phone free, while others encourage students to use their phones to complete work and collaborate with classmates.
-Make sure your children know what is expected of them – everything from what they can bring to school, to the rules for the technologies they are given, such as school-issued tablets and laptops.
+Some schools may be tech-free, while others encourage students to use their phones to complete work and collaborate with classmates.
+Make sure your children know what is expected of them – everything from what they can bring to school to the rules for the technologies they are given, such as school-issued tablets and laptops.

 shows that when children and teens multitask with media (watching videos, chatting on social media, surfing the web, etc.) while doing homework, it takes them longer to finish and the quality of their work suffers.
 Help your kids stay focused by having them complete homework in a common room, such as the kitchen, where you can monitor their media use and help them stay on task.